Used Jaguar F-Type (Mk1, 2013-date) review

 Even the four-cylinder F-Type can do 155mph and 0-62mph in 5.4 seconds, so the 186mph and 4.2 seconds of the V8 models is a bit OTT, never mind the SVR’s outrageous pace.

 The four-pot car has the lightest engine, so it handles more sweetly than its more powerful siblings, but all F-Types are great to drive.
 V6 F-Types come with a six-speed manual or eight-speed auto; only the latter was offered with AWD and V8 cars.
+The manual is particularly rare to find on the used market, so these can command a higher price.

 Alternatives to the Jaguar F-Type